James Butler, 1st Marquess of Ormonde: Wandesford Inheritance

+Ormonde Estates

 Following his brother's death, James inherited some £450,000 in debts.
-As a result, The Ormonde Estates in Derbyshire were sold at auction on Thursday 27 November 1824.
-The Sutton Hall Estate, including the Manor House, some 5,500 acres of land (which included coal mines), generated some £5,800 in rents alone, and was sold for £216,000 to the Manchester Spinner John Arkwright Esq.
+As a result, the Ormonde Estates in Derbyshire were sold at auction on Thursday 27 November 1824.
+The Sutton Hall Estate, including the Manor House, some 5,500 acres of land, and several coal mines generated some £5,800 in rents alone; this estate was sold for £216,000 to the Manchester Spinner John Arkwright Esq.

 The Chilcote Estate, comprising 1,320 acres generating £2,200 annually, was sold to a Mr Robinson of Kingston, Surrey, for £87,000.
 The adjacent Cottage Park Farm, comprising 281 acres, was sold to a solicitor, Mr Cookney of Holborn (acting on behalf the brewer H. Worthington Esq).
-The sales generated £450,000.
+The combined proceeds of the sales were approximately £450,000.

+Despite the disposal of the family's extensive estates in England, upon his elder brother's death James become one of the largest landowners in Ireland, and enjoyed an annual income of over £20,000 from his Irish estates.

 Having joined the fashionable society in London, he became a companion of the Prince Regent.
-Subsequently, at the Prince's coronation as George IV, he was created a Peer of the United Kingdom, as Baron Ormonde, of Llanthony, in the county of Monmouth and in 1825, Marquess of Ormonde.
+Subsequently, at the Prince's coronation as George IV, he was created a Peer of the United Kingdom, as Baron Ormonde, of Llanthony, in the county of Monmouth.

+Marquess of Ormonde

+In 1825 the Marquessate of Ormonde was recreated for James; the previous creation of the title had become extinct upon the death of his elder brother.
+As the Marquessate was created in the Peerage of Ireland, he continued to sit in the United Kingdom House of Lords as Baron Ormonde.

+He served as Lord Lieutenant of County Kilkenny from 1831 until 1838, and was a Militia Aide-de-camp to King William IV from 1830 to 1837, and Queen Victoria from 1837 until his death.

+Attempts to restore Dukedom

+Lord Ormonde's grandson, James Butler, 3rd Marquess of Ormonde, is recorded as having written in October 1868 to the-then Prime Minister of the United Kingdom, Benjamin Disraeli, regarding the restoration of the Dukedom of Ormonde, which had been granted to the 19th Earl's great-great-great-uncle, James Butler, 1st Duke of Ormond in 1661.
+In the letter, the Third Marquess claimed that in 1825 his grandfather James Butler, 19th Earl of Ormonde had been advised by Prime Minister Lord Liverpool to apply for the restoration of the Dukedom of Ormonde, with the caveat that he would first need to apply to be elevated from the rank of Earl to Marquess.
+An application was duly made, and James, 19th Earl of Ormond was granted the title Marquess of Ormonde in 1825.
+The 3rd Marquess believed that Lord Liverpool's loss of the Office of Prime Minister in 1827 frustrated this plan, and the 1st Marquess took no further action towards applying for the restoration of the Dukedom.